 Rapeseed is a bright-yellow flowering plant which is a member of the cabbage family botanically referred to as the Brassicacea.
 The plant height ranges from three to five feet with a deep taproot and a near-surface fibrous root system.
 The plant also typically has four petals.
 The crop is kept mainly for its seeds which produce 40% oil and high-level protein for animal feed.
 Since 1991, the production of the crop particularly in the European Union has shifted to rapeseed 00 varieties which have low content of erucic acid.

 Uses Of Rapeseed

 The crop is mainly kept for its seed.
 Its high content of oil makes it preferred over soya beans whose seed has just 18% of oil in some areas.
 However, one major challenge to its production is the limited market for the products that remain after the oil has been processed from the seeds.
-The nature of the crop also provides good soil cover which reduces the effect of soil erosion especially during the winters.
+The nature of the crop also provides good soil cover which reduces the effect of soil erosion, especially during the winter.
 It also proves essential for the purpose of forage being an annual crop.
 The huge amount of biomass that the crop produces enables the suppression of weeds on the ground where it is planted.
 This helps to eliminate or reduces the cost of weeding the farms on the owners.
 Other benefits on the soil include the improvement on the soil tilt by the support of the root system.
 Livestock can also graze the plants during the fall growth periods.